 Current Faculty Handbook 2022 Proposed Revisions Rationale 2.6.1 Annual Review of Faculty All faculty are evaluated annually in their local academic units (LAU).
 The evaluation is based upon the contributions of the preceding academic year and, where applicable, the following summer.
 Normally, evaluations are completed by the LAU during the Fall semester.
-2.6.1 Annual Review of Faculty All faculty are evaluated annually in their local academic units (LAU s ).
+2.6.1 Annual Review of Faculty All faculty are evaluated annually in their local academic units (LAUs).
 The evaluation is based upon the contributions of the preceding calendar year, to include summer if applicable. academic year and, where applicable, the following summer.
 Normally, evaluations are completed by the LAU during the Spring Fall semester.
 The charge of the Faculty Annual Evaluation (FAE) Work Group was, in part, to provide guidance that would facilitate better alignment between the annual review process and potential merit-based raises.
-2.6.1 Annual Review of Faculty The bylaws or standing rules of each local academic unit (LAU) will include: The method by which faculty will be evaluated (e.g., by a faculty committee recommendation to the local unit administrator, or directly by the local unit administrator); The requirements for the evaluation materials submitted by faculty; and A statement of standards for overall "satisfactory" annual performance.
+2.6.1 Annual Review of Faculty The bylaws or standing rules of each local academic unit (LAU) will include: • The method by which faculty will be evaluated (e.g., by a faculty committee recommendation to the local unit administrator, or directly by the local unit administrator); • The requirements for the evaluation materials submitted by faculty; and • A statement of standards for overall "satisfactory" and "unsatisfactory" annual performance.
 Satisfactory performance means performance that meets the standards of the unit.
-Unsatisfactory performance means performance that meets the standards of the unit.
-2.6.1 Annual Review of Faculty The bylaws or standing rules of each local academic unit (LAU) will include: The process and criteria method by which faculty will be evaluated (e.g., by a faculty committee recommendation to the local unit administrator, or directly by the local unit administrator); The requirements for the evaluation materials submitted by faculty to include a self-assessment; and A statement of standards or criteria that differentiates for at least three categories of annual performance developed in consultation with the LAU faculty.
-LAUs are expected to be able to distinguish annual performance that exceeds that standard.
-One of these levels must be "unsatisfactory." overall "satisfactory" and "unsatisfactory" annual performance means performance that fails to meet the standards as defined by of the unit.
+Unsatisfactory performance means performance that fails to meet the standards of the unit.
+2.6.1 Annual Review of Faculty The bylaws or standing rules of each local academic unit (LAU) will include: • The process and criteria method by which faculty will be evaluated (e.g., by a faculty committee recommendation to the local unit administrator, or directly by the local unit administrator); • The requirements for the evaluation materials submitted by faculty to include a self-assessment; and • A statement of standards or criteria that differentiates for at least three categories of annual performance developed in consultation with the LAU faculty.
+LAUs are expected to be able to distinguish annual performance that is "satisfactory" from annual performance that exceeds that standard.
+One of these levels must be "unsatisfactory." overall "satisfactory" annual performance.
+Satisfactory performance means performance that meets the standards of the unit.
+Unsatisfactory performance means performance that fails to meet the standards as defined by of the unit.
 All LAUs are expected to review their applicable bylaws or standing rules on a regular basis to promote continuous improvement.
 LAUs are also expected to provide faculty with bylaws or standing rules for faculty annual evaluations to ensure transparency.
 The FAE Work Group recommends that self-assessment be a mandatory component of materials submitted by faculty as part of their materials to be evaluated.
 The FAE Work Group recommends that the LAU should be able to recognize performance at all levels.